© John Wiley & Sons Ltd and RADMA

 5. Preparing Your Paper

-Papers should be prepared using MS Word with double line spacing and wide margins.
-They should not normally exceed 5,000 words and specialist terminology and endnotes should be avoided.
+Papers should not normally exceed 5,000 words and specialist terminology and endnotes should be avoided.
 Mathematical analysis and statistical data should be placed in appendices wherever possible.
 The priorities of headings and subheadings should be clearly indicated.
 Paragraphs may be numbered, using decimal points to indicate the hierarchy.
 If the numbers are not to be reproduced in print they should be enclosed in square brackets.

 Books and articles should be referred to in the text by the author's name(s) and date of publication, e.g. Baker & Pound (1964).
 Full references should be included at the end of the paper in alphabetical order using the following convention: